Ardee Community School

 Ardee Community School, also known as St Killian's or ACS, is a community school located in Ardee, County Louth, Ireland.
 It is a co-educational school where pupils of all religious denominations study together.
-As is the case with all community schools, a board of management, answerable to the school's trustees and to the Minister for Education, manages the school.
+As is the case with all community schools, a board of management manages the school.
 The board is composed of two teacher representatives, two parent representatives, six nominees from the trustees and the principal, who is secretary to the board of management.

-As of 7 October 2015, the school has approximately 738 students enrolled in its classes.
+As of March 2025, the school had approximately 1200 students enrolled in its classes.
 An extension to the school was completed in 2017 delivering a 2-storey extension along with a new car park.